Modal Analysis of Buffet Effects Induced by Ultrahigh Bypass Ratio Nacelle Installation: Results

-The standard deviation of the surface pressure along the cut displayed in Fig. \ref{fig:slice_cp_var} also reveals an excellent agreement among the DDES results, the IDDES data\footnote{The attentive reader may notice minor differences in the details of the IDDES data compared with our previous publication \cite{Spinner2025}.
+The standard deviation of the surface pressure along the cut displayed in Fig. \ref{fig:slice_cp_var} also reveals an excellent agreement among the DDES results, the IDDES data\footnote{The attentive reader may notice minor differences in the details of the IDDES data compared with publication \cite{Spinner2025}.
 These discrepancies arise because the IDDES simulation was continued to generate a longer time series, thereby yielding more fully converged statistics.
 However, this does not affect any of the conclusions drawn in \cite{Spinner2025} or the present study.}, and the uPSP measurements.
 In the separated flow region downstream of the shock, the DDES shows the same deviation from the experimental data as the IDDES.
 Note that the IDDES data exhibits a strong, distinct peak at $x/c\approx 0.2$ that is neither present in the DDES nor the uPSP dataset.
-This peak stems from the synthetic turbulence generator (STG) used only in the IDDES.
+This peak stems from the synthetic turbulence generator used only in the IDDES.

-Further analysis of the unsteady flow phenomena was conducted by extracting the power spectral density (PSD) at the position of maximum $\sigma_{C_{p}}$ (the STG peak was filtered from the IDDES data beforehand).
+Further analysis of the unsteady flow phenomena was conducted by extracting the power spectral density (PSD) at the positions of maximum $\sigma_{C_{p}}$ from Fig. \ref{fig:slice_cp_var} ($x/c=0.245$ for IDDES, $x/c=0.248$ for DDES, and $x/c=0.262$ for uPSP).
 The resulting spectra shown in Fig. \ref{fig:slice_cp_spectra} exhibit good agreement between DDES and IDDES simulations.
 As can be seen, the frequency resolution could be significantly improved for the DDES simulation compared to the IDDES.
 Both simulations show a broadband signal in the Strouhal number range of 0.1 to 0.4 with a strong reduction in PSD at $St \approx 0.4$.
 The experimental data also exhibits these signals, although they are way less pronounced.
 We performed analogous comparisons at additional spanwise locations, following the methodology of \cite{Spinner2025}, and observed agreements of comparable accuracy to those reported here.
 For the sake of brevity, the explicit presentation of these results has been omitted.

 To summarize, in this and in previous studies \cite{Spinner2024,Spinner2025}, it was found that the PSD spectra of the pressure fluctuations in the area of the shock show increased values in the Strouhal number range of 0.2 to 0.4.
 To gain a deeper understanding which mechanisms drive these unsteady phenomena, we turn to modal analysis in the following sections.